This article covers:

 And if they don’t follow through on it, what are the possible consequences?

-Product managers have to make tough calls, and sometimes that may include saying ‘No’ to people who want the product manager to pursue their specific agenda.
+Product managers have to make tough calls.
+Sometimes, that may include saying ‘No’ to people who want the product manager to pursue their specific agenda.

 Without this essential step, you’ll likely face obstacles down the line when trying to get team members aligned and moving in the same direction.

-Step 1 is to rate the desired features according to how well they meet the goals and the amount of time and effort it will take to develop them.
+Step 1 is to rate the desired features according to how well they meet the goals and the time and effort it will take to develop them.

 In Step 2, Consider how much time and effort it will take to build the features compared to their value.